2025 GCIC Academic Symposium

 Additional note: Work to offer your audience an argument and support it with evidence.
 Ideally, your work—whatever the subject—is contextualized in a researched conversation.
 Bring something new to an existing discussion or area.

-Please contact us with questions or comments.
+Please feel free to contact us with any questions or comments.

 Dalel Serda